-Both Shopify and Lemonstand are cloud based eCommerce website builders so you won't need to download any software to your PC or laptop to start building your site.
-You will of course need an internet connection to be able to access the administrator control panel but that's the only restriction you'll have to work with.
-There are no hosting setup requirements to worry about and you'll hit the ground running whichever solution you choose.
+Both Shopify and Lemonstand are cloud based eCommerce website builders, so you won't need to download any software to your PC or laptop to start building your site.
+You will, of course, need an internet connection to be able to access the administrator control panel but that's the only restriction you'll have to work with.
+There are no hosting setup requirements to worry about, and you'll hit the ground running whichever solution you choose.

 Key Product Differences

-If you are just starting out on your journey without a substantial marketing budget and intend to build slowly then Shopify is ideal for you.
-It will do everything you need and if you do start outgrowing it in future you can always upgrade to Shopify Plus which is designed for larger enterprise organisations.
+If you are just starting out on your journey without a substantial marketing budget and intend to build slowly, then Shopify is ideal for you.
+It will do everything you need, and if you do start outgrowing it in future, you can always upgrade to Shopify Plus which is designed for larger enterprise organisations.
 That's a painless upgrade path.

-Lemonstand targets those businesses with more ambitious plans or with turnover in the region of £50,000 - £10 million per annum right from the start.
-In that sense Lemonstand is not a Shopify competitor but rather a solution for that smaller percentage of eCommerce websites that know they are going to be achieving a substantial revenue right from the start.
+Lemonstand targets those businesses with more ambitious plans or with a turnover in the region of £50,000 - £10 million per annum right from the start.
+In that sense, Lemonstand is not a Shopify competitor but rather a solution for that smaller percentage of eCommerce websites that know they are going to be achieving a substantial revenue right from the start.
 You could call Shopify Plus a competitor for Lemonstand in that sense.

 So it's pretty clear cut?
-New eCommerce store owners would be well served by choosing Shopify and those with more ambitious plans should choose Lemonstand.
+New eCommerce store owners would be well served by choosing Shopify, and those with more ambitious plans should choose Lemonstand.

-However there is a “grey area” where it makes sense for those who are starting out small but have a unique or niche idea that requires extensive customising of the basic eCommerce engine.
+However, there is a “grey area” where it makes sense for those who are starting out small but have a unique or niche idea that requires extensive customising of the basic eCommerce engine.
 All of the best eCommerce website builders that I've reviewed will handle standard customer checkout routines with ease.
 It's when you need something different to this that Lemonstand comes into its own.

 Ease Of Use